Critical Illness Insurance

-Critical Illness Insurance (sometimes known as cancer cover) is a type of insurance that pays out a tax-free lump sum if you’re diagnosed with, or undergo surgery for, a critical illness that meets certain policy definitions during the policy term and normally survive at least 10 days.
+Critical Illness Insurance is a type of insurance that pays out a tax-free lump sum if you’re diagnosed with, or undergo surgery for, a critical illness that meets certain policy definitions during the policy term and normally survive at least 10 days.
 Please see the policy details for full coverage.

 It’s designed to help support you and your family financially while you deal with your diagnosis – so you can focus on your recovery without worrying about how the bills will be paid.

-There are two main types of Critical Illness Insurance, decreasing life insurance, known commonly as mortgage cover and level, known as term life insurance and whole of life insurance.
+There are two main types of critical illness insurance and while can be bought as a stand alone policy, its common for these to be added to a life insurance policy: decreasing life insurance, known commonly as mortgage cover, and level cover, also known as either term life insurance or whole of life insurance (depending on the product).
 Speak with our advisors to find out what cover you need.

 Your cover will be based on how long you want your policy to last (as most policies will end automatically once you make a claim), and how much you want to pay each month.